John Ball Area Neighbors

 · Problem when a roommate moves out: What do you and the owner do about the roommate’s part of the security deposit and the rent?
 Plan ahead for this type of situation.

 · Rent increases: If you have a month-to-month rental agreement, the owner must give you the notice for the rental period.
 If you have a long term lease, the owner must wait until the lease is up to increase the rent.

 · Proving your case in court: This is where all those copies of rent payment receipts and lease/rental agreements come in handy.
 Clear and close-up photos of code violations or of your clean and clear apartment are also helpful to proving a case if you end up in court.

 Apartment Security and Personal Safety:

-· Main door security: Be concerned if the front or rear door to the building is not locked when go to see the building.
+· Main door security: Be concerned if the front or rear door to the building is not locked when you go to see the building.

 · Apartment door security: Doors into your apartment must have a deadbolt.
 Use it.

 · Windows: You must have a lock, and those on the first floor must have pins and a window stop.